 12:57am: Jaylon Johnson made his season debut yesterday but was unable to finish the game.
 The Bears’ top cornerback is now in position to miss an extended period.

 Johnson missed training camp as well as Chicago’s season opener while recovering from a groin injury.
-During the second quarter of the team’s blowout loss against the Lions, he reaggravated the ailment.
-As a result, ESPN’s Adam Schefter and Courtney Cronin report Johnson is out indefinitely.
+During the second quarter of the team’s blowout loss against the Lions, he exited and did not return.
+In the latest update on the situation, ESPN’s Adam Schefter and Courtney Cronin report Johnson is out indefinitely.
+This is a new groin injury, per head coach Ben Johnson (via Scott Bair of the Marquee Sports Network).

 The full extent of the injury is unknown at this point.
 Surgery could be on the table, depending on what further testing reveals.
 In any event, losing Johnson for an extended stretch will deal a notable blow to the Bears’ defense.
 The unit struggled mightily with and without him on Sunday, and being shorthanded in the secondary will be an unwelcomed development as the team looks to recover from its 0-2 start.